Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ```

 ### Recognize Receipts
 Recognize data from USA sales receipts using a prebuilt model.
+[Here][service_recognize_receipt] are the fields the service returns for a recognized receipt.

 ```python
 from azure.ai.formrecognizer import FormRecognizerClient